Skip to main content

 2. Enter the Impact and Likelihood under Assessment section.

-3. Select Mitigated or Transferred for the treatment to add the residual risk.
+3. Select Mitigated or Transferred for the treatment to add the residual risk score.

 Did this answer your question?